 The Bar at BeerHaus

-If you head inside at Beerhaus you'll be treated to a long bar surrounded by a tables of beer loving friends playing connect four and snacking on sausages and sandwiches.
-Ping pong table, foosball and shuffle board also make you want to stick around a little longer.
+If you head inside at Beerhaus you'll be treated to a long bar surrounded by tables of beer-loving friends playing connect four and snacking on sausages and sandwiches.
+Ping pong table, foosball, and shuffleboard also make you want to stick around a little longer.
 This is a good spot for a beer before or after a sow at T-mobile Arena.

 This beer spot steps from the Las Vegas strip is home to local brews and bar food.
-Sausages, sandwiches along with porchetta and brisket makes this a spot to live the protein only diet while staying hydrated with the proper beers.
-It’s not just about craft brews at BeerHaus as some of your favorite familiar beers will be poured right alongside craft brews from small batch breweries around the country.Continue to 9 of 14 below.
+Sausages and sandwiches along with porchetta and brisket make this a spot to live the protein only diet while staying hydrated with the proper beers.
+It’s not just about craft brews at BeerHaus as some of your favorite familiar beers will be poured right alongside craft brews from small-batch breweries around the country.Continue to 9 of 14 below.

 09 of 14

 Chicken and Waffles at Bruxie

 Fried chicken.
 Waffle.
 Put them together and you have a good meal at Bruxie Las Vegas.
 Wrap a waffle around some fried chicken and now you have an excellent sandwich.
 You’ll find that they are getting creative with their waffles with hot pastrami and Swiss nestled in a waffle taco as well as some lemon cream and berries positioned between the crunchy alternative to bread.
 This could be your pre-show snack but a better alternative is to grab a beer and find a chair in the shade somewhere in The Park and savor every last bite of that waffle.Continue to 10 of 14 below.